Miss Earth: Inception and early history

-Carousel Productions launched the first edition of Miss Earth in 2001 as an international environmental event with the mission of using the beauty pageant entertainment industry as a tool to promote environmental preservation.
+Carousel Productions launched the first Miss Earth in 2001 as an international environmental event with the mission of using the beauty pageant entertainment industry as a tool to promote environmental preservation.
 The pageant was first formally introduced in a press conference on April 3, 2001.

-In October 2001, Miss Earth adopted the slogan "Beauties For a Cause", but it wasn't until 2003 that the first "Beauty for a Cause" prize was awarded.
+In October 2001, Miss Earth adopted the slogan "Beauties For a Cause", with the first "Beauty for a Cause" prize awarded in 2003.

-With more countries participating each year and more national Miss Earth pageants on every continent, in 2003 Miss Earth surpassed Miss International to become the third largest international beauty pageant by number of participating countries.
+In 2003, Miss Earth surpassed Miss International to become the third largest international beauty pageant by number of participating countries.
+In the aftermath of the COVID-19 pandemic, by 2020 and 2022, Miss Earth surpassed Miss Universe, the world's second oldest international beauty pageant, to become the second largest international beauty pageant by number of participating countries.